 Mr Monkey thought a bit and decided he was not going to grow flowers in any of his collection of hats.

-The frogs of Stockport's Giant Leap are on display until September 28th 2019, and you can find details of all the frogs at the Stockport's Giant Leap website.
+The frogs of Stockport's Giant Leap were on display until September 28th 2019.

 Return to Mr Monkey's Manchester Events and Exhibitions